top of page

 Happiness?

-Micro short teaching moments with our dogs prove to them that they are safe and can show who they are as sentient beings.
+I believe micro-short teaching moments prove to them that they are safe and can show who they are as sentient beings.

-You are the person who will learn to recognize and strengthen a calm, cognitive state in your dog.
+You are the person who will learn to recognize and strengthen a calm, cognitive state in your dog in your own home.

 Slow is fast.
 Micro-short practice sessions, sometimes just a few seconds, make it more likely for your dog to build pathways of new brain cells without associating old conflicting thoughts.